lbugnion/ms-glossary/instructions/publisher-notes.md

 - Publish the new video to YouTube.
   - [Instructions for YouTube](#youtube)

-- Copy the new YouTube video code into the Topic file under `> YouTube: CODE`
+- Copy the new YouTube video code into the Term file under `> YouTube: CODE`

 > The YouTube code is what comes at the end of the YouTube URL.
-For example in `https://youtu.be/O3KuatPZjfs`, copy only the code `O3KuatPZjfs` to the Topic file.
+For example in `https://youtu.be/O3KuatPZjfs`, copy only the code `O3KuatPZjfs` to the Term file.

-- Double check everything, then commit the modified synopsis, captions and the topic file to the new branch.
+- Double check everything, then commit the modified synopsis, captions and the Term file to the new branch.

 > Before you push to Github, we have a staging environment that you can use to try things out.
 Please contact LBugnion@microsoft.com for details.